christophsjones/personal-website/index.md

 low-degree algorithms, and algorithms from statistical physics.
 Most of my work has studied average-case (a.k.a random/statistical) inputs.

-**Update:** my new work with Lucas Pesenti on [Diagram Analysis of Iterative Algorithms](/assets/papers/diagram-analysis.pdf) is out, in which we connect ideas between Sum-of-Squares algorithms and statistical physics.
+**Update:** my new work with Lucas Pesenti on [Fourier Analysis of Iterative Algorithms](/assets/papers/fourier-analysis-iterative.pdf) is out, in which we connect ideas between statistical physics and Boolean Fourier analysis (in the style of Sum-of-Squares).
 Check it out!

 ## Research

 **Higher-order Delsarte Dual LPs: Lifting, Constructions, and Completeness**
 [Leonardo Nagami Coregliano], [Fernando Granha Jeronimo], Chris Jones, [Nati Linial], Elyassaf Loyfer